It’s all fun and games until your RV breaks.

 Remember, Ed is a certified RV technician.

 He’s been to school and has worked on countless models and makes.
 He’s helped people in person, and via video call and is used to helping people learn how to fix RVs themselves.
 Everyone can maintain their own RV with Ed’s guidance in this course.
+And we used a talented teacher to make sure he speaks in terms that teach you what to do.

 No more talking heads, boring content, and long videos where you’re never going to remember what was said.